Libraries & toolchains

 First, ensure you have the module loaded then,

-to compile: -isystem "${CRAY_HDF5_PARALLEL_DIR}/<compiler>/<version>/include";
+to compile: -isystem "${CRAY_HDF5_PARALLEL_DIR}/<toolchain>/<version>/include";

-to link: -L"${CRAY_HDF5_PARALLEL_DIR}/<compiler>/<version>/lib" -lhdf5_hl_parallel -lhdf5_parallel.
+to link: -L"${CRAY_HDF5_PARALLEL_DIR}/<toolchain>/<version>/lib" -lhdf5_hl_parallel -lhdf5_parallel.

 Or (more concisely):